-Vegas Golden Knights tickets are all sent to a Flash Seats account (you can download the App for free).
+Vegas Golden Knights tickets are all sent to an AXS account (you can download the App for free).
 Don’t trust anyone that wants to sell you paper tickets unless you know them personally.
 While paper tickets do exist for large groups, it is difficult to verify their authenticity.
-Some people have been able to scan them into their Flash Seats account using the barcode, however we can’t say this works all the time.
-Better safe than sorry.

 There are several ticket exchange groups on Facebook as well.
 However we do recommend caution when using this option.
-You can get a great deal this way, but please make sure that you pay via PayPal (which refunds your money if the tickets don’t end up working) and that the seats are immediately transferred to your Flash Seats account.
-These same rules apply when buying from Craigslist.
+You can get a great deal this way, but please make sure that you pay via PayPal (which refunds your money if the tickets don’t end up working) and that the seats are immediately transferred to your AXS account.
+These same rules apply when buying from Craigslist (don’t recommend).

 What is Hyde Lounge?

 Hyde Lounge is a modern lounge/club inside of T-Mobile Arena.
 The club opens up into the arena so that the game (or other events) can be viewed live from within.
 VGK Ladies did a review of the lounge with pictures and pricing info.
 You can find that article here.

 Parking at T-Mobile: